17 Best iPhone Apps for Identifying Plants

 These apps typically ask the user to upload a photo of the unidentified plant, after which the app will either use AI image recognition to identify it or send the user’s photo to their community for human identification.

-Finding the best plant identification app, however, can be challenging due to the overwhelming number of plant ID apps that are currently available.
+However, finding the best plant identification app can be challenging due to the overwhelming number of available apps.

 Also, to assist you in focusing your search, we have assembled a list of the top plant identification apps.
 Without much ado, here are some of the best iPhone apps for identifying plants.